 - Indicate date of kill or of extraction from live animals.

-- Electronic copies of Microsoft Excel master inventory list: Send as an e-mail attachment or enclose a diskette or CD inside the parcel.
+- Electronic copies of Microsoft Excel master inventory list: Send as an e-mail attachment or enclose a CD inside the parcel.

 Description of Checklist Items: